-If you’ve ever known a mathematician, it’s likely this person will have told you that mathematics is beautiful.
+If you’ve ever known a mathematician, this person will likely have told you that mathematics is beautiful.
 The greatest mathematicians have long felt this.

-Here’s a last way to put this point and to make a suggestion.
-If you’ve ever known a mathematician, it’s likely this person will have told you that mathematics is beautiful.
+Here’s a final way to explain this point and to make a suggestion.
+If you’ve ever known a mathematician, this person will likely have told you that mathematics is beautiful.
 The greatest mathematicians have long felt this.
-They study mathematics not because it’s practical, although it is, not because it’s useful, but because the sheer beauty of formal structure, the sheer beauty of literally perfection, shines through in mathematical truth.
-To take a ridiculously simple example, the one I’ve cited, two plus two equals four is a perfectly true sentence.
+They study mathematics not because it’s practical, not because it’s useful, but because the sheer beauty of a formal structure, the sheer beauty of literal perfection, shines through in mathematical truth.
+To take a ridiculously simple example, two plus two equals four is a perfectly true sentence.
 That has, as trivial as it is, a beauty to it.
-I think this notion of beauty has long inspired mathematically minded thinkers.
+This notion of beauty has long inspired mathematically-minded thinkers.
 I think it inspired Plato.
 As a result, in Plato’s Academy, mathematics seems to have been a prerequisite.
-One had to study geometry in order to enter Plato’s Academy.
+One had to study geometry to enter Plato’s Academy.